 Yang Zhou, PhD is currently an Assistant Professor of Molecular Microbiology & Immunology (Research) at Brown University.
 Dr. Zhou is a graduate of Nanjing University, Nanjing, China and University of Texas Health Science Center, Houston TX where he received his PhD in Biochemistry and Molecular Biology.

 Dr. Zhou’s primary research interests are directed towards understanding the immunopathogenesis of lung injury and repair.
-I have interrogated the roles of a chitinase-like protein and its receptors in a variety of lung diseases including asthma, chronic obstructive pulmonary disease (COPD), and pulmonary fibrosis.
-My future research plans are aimed at dissecting the common mechanisms that underlie the pathogenesis of pulmonary fibrosis, specifically the role of intracellular receptor trafficking pathways in disease progress.
-My long-range research goals are to identify the immune and cellular responses that mediate lung injury and repair responses and to identify specific molecular targets that can be targeted in the treatment of related disorders.
+His recent research interrogated the roles of a chitinase-like protein and its interacting molecules in a variety of lung diseases including asthma, chronic obstructive pulmonary disease (COPD), pulmonary hypertension, and pulmonary fibrosis.
+His future research are aimed at dissecting the mechanisms that underlie the pathogenesis of lung diseases, specifically the role of intracellular receptor trafficking and signaling pathways in disease progress.
+His long-range research goals are to identify the immune and cellular responses that mediate lung injury and repair responses and to identify specific molecular targets that can be manipulated in the treatment of related disorders.